bassagan/etl-testing-fwk/README.md

 4. [Common Issues and Tips](#common-issues-and-tips)
 5. [Next Steps](#next-steps)

-## Overview
+## Exercise 1 Checklist

-In this exercise, you will:
+Use this checklist to ensure you've completed all the necessary steps for Exercise 1:

-- Get a temporary AWS account provided by the speaker on the conference.
+- [ ] Obtained temporary AWS credentials
-- Fork the GitHub repository and launch a Codespace.
+- [ ] Forked the repository
-- Initialize and deploy the infrastructure using Terraform.
-- Verify that all necessary AWS resources have been created.
+- [ ] Launched a GitHub Codespace
+- [ ] Checked out the initial branch
+- [ ] Ran the `setup_infrastructure.sh` script
+- [ ] Deployed Terraform Backend Infrastructure
+- [ ] Deployed CI/CD Infrastructure
+- [ ] Enabled GitHub CodeStar connection
+- [ ] Deployed ETL Infrastructure
+- [ ] Verified AWS resources (S3 buckets, IAM roles, CodeBuild, CodePipeline)

+Once you've checked off all these items, you've successfully completed Exercise 1!
 ## Prerequisites
 Before you begin, make sure you have the following:
 - An AWS account.
-Temporary accounts will be provided.
+Temporary users will be provided.
 - A GitHub account with access to the repository and GitHub Codespaces enabled.
 - Basic understanding of Git, Terraform, and AWS services.
 - IAM role with administrative privileges or specific permissions for S3, IAM, Lambda, DynamoDB, CodeBuild, and CodePipeline.